thunlp/sememe_prediction/README.md

 **Storage**: at least 15GB, 20GB or more is recommended.

+**Dependency**: The version of python should be at least 3.5, numpy is needed.

 ## How to Run
-1. Prepare a file that contains pre-trained Chinese word embeddings(of Google Word2Vec form).We recommend that the amount of words be at least 200,000 and the number of dimentions be at least 200.
+1. Prepare a file that contains pre-trained Chinese word embeddings(of Google Word2Vec form).
+We recommend that the amount of words be at least 200,000 and the number of dimentions be at least 200.
 It will achieve much better result using a large ( 20GB or more is recommended.) corpus to train your embeddings for running this program.

 2. Rename the word embedding file as 'embedding_200.txt' and put it under the directory.

+(For application user, then you should prepare a file named as "hownet.txt_test", which lists all the target words(per word per line, in UTF-8 NO BOM encoding).
+After that, what you should do is to run application_SPWE[SPSE/SPASE].sh and you can leave out the following instructions and get the result in output_SPWE[SPSE/SPASE])

 3. Run data_generator.sh, the program will automatically generate evaluation data set and other data files required during training.